dfandrich/spec-tree/README.md

     TOP/coolprogram/coolprogram.spec
     TOP/greatcode/greatcode.spec

-This is what you would get when using `mgarepo co -s X` for each packages.
-Some scripts also support the standard format (a.k.a. "individual packages") which looks like:
+This is what you would get when using `mgarepo co -s X` for each package.

+All scripts other than `checkout-all-specs` and `update-all-specs` also support the standard checkout format (a.k.a. "individual packages") which looks
+like:

     TOP/apackage/SPECS/apackage.spec
     TOP/coolprogram/SPECS/coolprogram.spec
     TOP/greatcode/SPECS/greatcode.spec

-as well as the "massive checkout" style, which looks like:
+Many scripts also support the "massive checkout" style, which looks like:

     TOP/apackage/current/SPECS/apackage.spec
     TOP/coolprogram/current/SPECS/coolprogram.spec